Distributed Signal Processing via Chebyshev Polynomial Approximation: Distributed Chebyshev Polynomial Approximation of Graph Multiplier Operators

 where $\lambda_{\max}$ is the largest eigenvalue of $\mathbf{P}$, and $p_j^K(\cdot)$ is the order $K$ Chebyshev polynomial approximation of $g_j(\cdot)$.
 Then

 \end{proposition}

 The proof of Proposition \ref{Prop:spec_bound} is included in the Appendix.

 Finally, note that when the multipliers $g_j(\cdot)$ are smooth, the Chebyshev approximations $p_j^K(\cdot)$ converge to the multipliers rapidly as $K$ increases.
-In particular, the following proposition applies. \begin{proposition}[Theorem 5.14, \cite{handscomb}] If $g_j(\cdot)$ has $M+1$ continuous derivatives for all $j$, then $B(K)={\mathcal{O}}\left({K^{-M}}\right)$. \end{proposition}
+The following proposition characterizes this convergence. \begin{proposition}[Theorem 5.14 in~\cite{handscomb}] If $g_j(\cdot)$ has $M+1$ continuous derivatives for all $j$, then $B(K)={\mathcal{O}}\left({K^{-M}}\right)$. \end{proposition}

-The Chebyshev polynomial approximation and distributed computation methods presented in Section \ref{Se:GFM} and \ref{Se:distribution} also apply to these generalized graph multiplier operators.
-This generalization significantly extends the applicability of our distributed computation method, and is especially useful in distributed applications where we can first choose the eigenbasis to use in the transform, and then design the communication graph accordingly.